Doing 100 jumping jacks a day is considered a beneficial method for improving fitness and potentially shedding weight.1

 The higher and faster someone jumps when doing jumping jacks, the more strength, power and muscle development that takes place on individuals.
 In a nutshell, jumping jacks can help build muscle but they’re far from the best option.

-Those looking to build massive muscle mass in the upper and lower body will need to resort to serious strength training programs to adequately stimulate muscle growth and this beginner guide is the perfect place to start!9
+Those looking to build massive muscle mass in the upper and lower body will need to resort to serious strength training programs to adequately stimulate muscle growth and this beginner guide is the perfect place to start!12

-There are a number of alternatives to doing 100 jumping jacks a day, especially for those individuals who may have joint issues in the knees and ankles and are looking for lower impact sizes that could still give them some benefits—these include half jacks, floor jack splits and single-leg balance hip abductions.
+There are a number of alternatives to doing 100 jumping jacks daily, especially for those individuals who may have joint issues in the knees and ankles and are looking for lower impact sizes that could still give them some benefits—these include half jacks, floor jack splits and single-leg balance hip abductions.

 X-Step Out